jsantorek/steamdeck-gw2-layout/README.md

 You are done now!
 Layout works with game's default settings out of the box - no additional settings nor downloads are necessary.
 I believe it should be intuitive enough to learn it on your own pretty quickly, but you are free to go to [overview](#overiview) section to read on some tips and explanations.

 ### Optional: Installation of Icons
 1. Download `.tar.gz` asset for latest release [here](https://github.com/jsantorek/steamdeck-gw2-layout/releases/latest).
+2. Extract the archive and manually move its contents.
+   * The input bindings must go in `/home/deck/.steam/steam/steamapps/compatdata/1284210/pfx/drive_c/users/steamuser/Documents/Guild Wars 2/InputBinds`
+   * The icons must go to `/home/deck/.steam/steam/steamapps/common/Guild Wars 2/`
-2. Extract the archive and manually move its contents to `/home/deck/.steam/steam/steamapps` directory.
-Alternatively, to automate the process,  you can right-click in directory where file was downloaded, click "Open Terminal Here" option and copy-paste the following command there `tar xf steamdeck-gw2-layout-1.0.0.tar.gz --strip=1 --directory /home/deck/.steam/steam/steamapps`.
+   * Alternatively, to perform this automatically, right click on the directory where the file was downlaoded, click "Open Terminal Here", and past the following command there:
+      ```bash
+      echo foo
+      ```
-3. If everything was done correctly, virtual menu's displayed on screen will now be using game's UI icons.
+5. If everything was done correctly, virtual menu's displayed on screen will now be using game's UI icons.

 This whole process is basically supposed to do two things: put [SteamDeck Simple.xml](https://github.com/jsantorek/steamdeck-gw2-layout/blob/1.0.0/compatdata/1284210/pfx/drive_c/users/steamuser/Documents/Guild%20Wars%202/InputBinds/SteamDeck%20Simple.xml) file to Guild Wars'2 Document's subdirectory on Proton prefix filesystem (to make activation of advanced features easier) and place [TouchMenuIcons with all its contents](https://github.com/jsantorek/steamdeck-gw2-layout/tree/1.0.0/common/Guild%20Wars%202/TouchMenuIcons) in Steam game's directory (to make menus use custom icons).